-Featured Artists 2018
+Featured Artists 2021

 The Nne Agwu storytelling festival aim to nourish you with first class global storytellers.
-Look at some of the beautiful artists gathering this summer to captivate your imagination by conjuring the magic and the power of the oral tradition of storytelling.
+Look at the beautiful artists gathering this summer to captivate your imagination by conjuring the magic and the power of the oral tradition of storytelling.
 Embrace the gift!

-Best Afrakan Storytellers and Leadership Facilitators in the UK
+Best Afrakan Storytellers and Leadership Facilitators

 Award winning Griot Chinyere is an national and international grassroots storyteller, the artistic director for Shanti-Chi and the founder of the Nne Agwu Afrakan Storytelling festival.
 Her lineage is the griot way, coming from a long line of storytellers, healers, chiefs, historians, soothsayers, She is focused on developing the African storytelling artistry in the UK.
 She has traveled across Africa, Europe and the Middle East gathering knowledge and experience on the oral traditions.
 Her performances throughout the world blends her skills as a movement stylist and character actor to tell dynamic and lyrical stories with a wonderful sense of playfulness that makes you part of the story, and reverence for the deeper meaning of spirituality in storytelling.

 Griot will deliver master class: Griot Way applying the techniques of the oral traditions and its role in the self actualisation of the melanin rich community between Monday and Wednesday; support Caul Grant with delivering sessions on human rights, perform with the griot way ensemble Wednesday evening and lead a the midnight meditation walks.